Profile information

 - All of our land is very steep: in order to be able to set up large tents I have built three terraces.

-- Also, we need to construct a compost toilet, for the guests in our celebrations.
+- Also, we need to construct a compost toilet, for the guests coming to our celebrations.

 - In the fall we will plant a new hedge using local bushes and trees: as a living fence for the sheep pasture and to improve biodiversity.